 To avoid hyponatremia, we have to ensure our water intake not exceeding the amount of sweat lost.
 In other words, the individual should not weigh more than he or she did at the start of the exercise or training session.
 It is advisable to replenish water loss with either sports drinks or food that contains sodium.
 In addition to sodium, it would be good for rehydration to include potassium.
 Research shows that more than 97% of adults in the United States do not meet the dietary recommendations for potassium (3).
 Therefore, it is recommended to include foods/ drinks rich in potassium such as bananas, milk, potatoes, tomatoes, citrus fruits, and melons.

 A general understanding of nutrition principles and applications is essential for any strength and conditioning professionals and coaches to provide sound guidelines to help athletes improve their diets.
 For athletes to reap maximal benefits from training, adequate hydration and electrolytes are just as important as having an appropriate amount of energy, macronutrients, vitamins, and minerals.
-In the next article, we will look into the strategies for preventing dehydration and the recommendation for fluid intake.
+If you're keen to know more about the strategies for preventing dehydration and the recommendation for fluid intake, check out this article.

 1) A., Y.-Y. J. (1994).
 Electrolytes and their relationship to normal and abnormal muscle function.
 Orthopedic Nursing, 13(5), 38-40.